hellerve/talks/enthusiasticon-2020/notes.md

 I like to think that thinking that uses less axioms is more learnable.
 The less base things I need to know, the better.
 And it answers a lot of questions.
 How do I do anything in Lisp, in Forth, in APL?
 I use a list, a stack, an array.
+I encourage you to read “It’s not what programming languages do, it’s what they shepherd you to” by Jussi Pakkanen.

 But the other side of the equation is that you have a lot of new questions to answer that you didn’t have to answer before.
 How do I talk to the filesystem